 - Record the details.
 Each account listed should include a detailed record for each type of:

 - Both sides.
 The chart of accounts should consist of both balance sheet accounts (such as assets, liabilities, and stockholders’ equity) and income statement accounts (like revenues, expenses, gains, and losses).

-To show what this could look like, here are two law firm chart of account samples:
+To show what this could look like, below is a law firm chart of account sample: